-Plagiarism, where someone assumes another’s ideas, words, or other creative expression as one’s own, is a clear violation of scientific ethics.
-Plagiarism may also involve a violation of copyright law, punishable by legal action.
+Plagiarism, defined as appropriating another’s ideas, words, or other creative expression as one’s own, constitutes a clear violation of scientific ethics and may involve copyright infringement subject to legal action.

-Please note that all submissions are thoroughly checked for plagiarism by turnitin.
-And, any manuscript that shows obvious signs of plagiarism will be automatically rejected.
-Acceptable similarity index is ≤20%, with no similarities of >5% with single reference.
-In case when plagiarism is detected in a paper that has already been published by the journal, it will be retracted according to retraction policy.
+Please note all submissions are thoroughly screened for plagiarism using iThenticate.
+Manuscripts exhibiting evidence of plagiarism will be automatically rejected.
+The acceptable similarity index is ≤20%, with no individual source exceeding 5% similarity.
+In cases where plagiarism is detected in a published article, the journal will initiate retraction according to its retraction policy.